Autonomous Cave Surveying with an Aerial Robot: Experimental Design and Results

 \subsubsection{Laurel Caverns}

 The approach is tested in total darkness at Laurel Caverns\footnote{http://laurelcaverns.com/}, a commercially operated cave system in Southwestern Pennsylvania consisting of over four miles of passages\footnote{The authors acknowledge that caves are fragile environments formed over the course of tens of thousands to millions of years.
-Laurel Caverns was chosen as a test site because it has relatively few speleothems due to its sandstone overburden and the high silica content of the Loyalhanna limestone~\cite{patrick2004pennsylvania}.
+Laurel Caverns was chosen as a test site because it has relatively few speleothems\footnotemark due to its sandstone overburden and the high silica content of the Loyalhanna limestone~\cite{patrick2004pennsylvania}.
 The authors worked with cave management to select a test site that contained low speleothem growth to minimize risk of damage to the cave.
 Cave management monitored all flights.
-No flights were executed near delicate formations.}.
+No flights were executed near delicate formations.}\footnote{Bat populations in the northeastern U.S. have been decimated with the onset of White-nose Syndrome in the winter of 2007-2008~\cite{frick2010emerging}.
+Great care was taken not to disturb bats with the aerial systems during the hibernating season.}.

 \Cref{sfig:rocky0803_explores} illustrates a composite image from several still images of the robot exploring the Laurel Caverns Dining Room.
 Two experiments were conducted, one for each of the MCG and OG approaches for a $\SI{95}{\second}$ duration.
-The map entropy reduction over time is shown in \cref{sfig:laurel_caverns_entropy} and is similar for both approaches, while the cumulative data transferred (\cref{sfig:laurel_caverns_comms}) to represent the maps is greater than an order of magnitude lower for the MCG approach as compared to the OG approach.
-The rate of data transferred in~\cref{sfig:laurel_caverns_rate} is calculated using Euler differentiation but note that the accuracy is affected by the limited number of samples.
+The map entropy reduction over time is shown in \cref{sfig:laurel_caverns_entropy} and is similar for both approaches, while the cumulative data transferred (\cref{sfig:laurel_caverns_comms}) to represent the maps is more than an order of magnitude lower for the MCG approach as compared to the OG approach.
+Note, however, that the communication reported for this experiment represents the theoretical, or estimated, communications needed to transmit the data.
+The data was not transmitted to a base station.
+The data transfer rate in~\cref{sfig:laurel_caverns_rate} is calculated using Euler differentiation but note that the accuracy is affected by the limited number of samples.
 During hardware trials, a bounding box was used to constrain the exploration volume.
+To put the localization accuracy into perspective, the drift in position is about $\SI{0.53}{\meter}$ during a $\SI{50.9}{\meter}$ cave flight and the rotation drift is about $\SI{0.32}{\radian}$ over $\SI{33.5}{\radian}$ which is about a 1\% drift in both translation and rotation.
+Position drift may be approximated as the difference between the initial and final position estimates because the robot takes off and lands at the same location.